So, you want to Kayak the Murray River?

 If you only have 1 or 2 weeks to do a portion of the river we suggest going from Yarrawonga weir to Echuca, the Gunbower national park or Barham.
 We found this the most scenic and enjoyable part of the river with koalas, great fishing, awesome camp spots and easy resupply points.
 Once you reach the South Australian portion the river has gone from an intimate 20 – 40 metre width to 100 – 150 metres.
 Although the huge mud and limestone cliffs are beautiful it does make the river more vulnerable to winds and less enjoyable to paddle.

 The lakes (Mulwala and Alexandrina) are challenging to kayak on windy days.
 They get extremely choppy and it is better to avoid them if the wind isn’t in your favour.
+If you do make it to Lake Alexandria at the end and you have a clear day without wind do the whole thing in one push!
+Otherwise (like us) you could get stuck in the middle and have to push the last section of the lake in bad weather.
+It's not ideal.

 A lot of the New South Wales side of the river is privately owned whereas the Victorian side is crown land for 60 metres, meaning you can camp anywhere on the bank.
 South Australia is the same and you can pull up anywhere you like.
 If there isn’t a private property sign we considered it fair game, and to be honest if you are respectful and don’t leave a trace there’s no harm done.